NoCtrlZ/swish/CONTRIBUTE.md

 - [ ] Support almost status code.
 - [ ] Box trait dyn should be replaced with enum.
 - [ ] Return date with header.
-- [ ] Matcher should be in router.
-- [ ] Config should be replaced with header.
 - [ ] Validater should be in request module.
 - [ ] Change name according to clean code.
 - [ ] Error handling all function.